DavidCastilloAlvarado/opencovid_ETL/README.md

 1. Setup your own json apikey on API folder

-2. Set your own credential for postgres and GCP services in your enviorment
+2. Set your own credential for postgres and GCP services in your enviorment .env

-In `etldjango/settings.py`:

 ```bash
 IP_SERVER=************  #postgres